Why this website?

 I’ve also worked in different work environments ranging from academia to government to industry.
 So, I know what it’s like to start off in new areas as a Newbie and trying to get up to speed as an Expert since the situation demanded it.

-I’m constantly learning and trying to figure out how to do thing better, faster, and smarter.
+I’m constantly learning and trying to figure out how to do things better, faster, and smarter.

 If you also want to know more about how to learn faster, better, and smarter to achieve your goals, then signup for my email list below to stay up-to-date with my latest research.